 .
 Start cooking to get better at cooking!

 Do you want to get back to cooking meals?
-Well, physical therapy hand exercises will help, but the occupational therapy activity of cooking can help too!
+Well, occupational therapy hand exercises will help, but the activity of cooking can help too!

 5. Do task-specific training to improve independence